 What Is SoFi Invest?

 If you’re looking for a brokerage that’s all things to all people, SoFi Invest is probably not the best place.
+While SoFi offers a variety of ETFs and stocks, it may not have the same depth of choices as brokerages which are generally geared toward experienced investors.

 Looking at their advertisements, with not a Boomer or Gen-Xer in sight, it’s obvious whose business they covet.
-With a laser-focus on the younger and marginally less financially savvy, they’ll hit all the right notes.
+With a laser focus on the younger and marginally less financially savvy, they’ll hit all the right notes.

-SoFi Invest has three distinct services:
+SoFi Invest has two distinct services:

 SoFi Invest Features